asposemarketplace/Aspose_Words_Java_for_PHP/README.md

 http://php-java-bridge.sourceforge.net/pjb/index.php

-To download Aspose.Words Java API to be used with these examples through PHP/Java Bridge Please navigate to:
+To download Aspose.Words for Java API to be used with these examples through PHP/Java Bridge Please navigate to:

 http://www.aspose.com/community/files/72/java-components/aspose.words-for-java/